Patient's Query

 I read your query and can understand your concern.

-You mentioned not having any other medical problems.
+You mentioned that your son does not have any other medical problems.
 However, getting a proper evaluation from a healthcare professional to rule out any underlying concerns and receive the appropriate treatment is still crucial.
 Some common causes may include:

-1. Muscular strain: Sometimes, chest pain can be due to muscle strain or inflammation in the chest wall.
+Muscular Strain: Sometimes, chest pain can be due to muscle strain or inflammation in the chest wall.
 This can happen from overexertion, repetitive movements, or injury.

-2. Costochondritis is when the cartilage connecting the ribs to the breastbone becomes inflamed, leading to chest pain.
+Costochondritis occurs when the cartilage connecting the ribs to the breastbone becomes inflamed, resulting in chest pain.

-3. Gastric issues: Sometimes, gastrointestinal problems like acid reflux or heartburn can cause chest pain, which might worsen after taking certain medications.
+Gastric Issues: Sometimes, gastrointestinal problems like acid reflux or heartburn can cause chest pain, which might worsen after taking certain medications.

-4. Anxiety or stress: Emotional factors like anxiety and stress can sometimes manifest as chest pain.
+Anxiety or Stress: Emotional factors like anxiety and stress can sometimes manifest as chest pain.

-However, given that you mentioned feeling like the pain is worsening after taking medication, it's crucial to inform your parents or guardians immediately.
-They should take you to see a doctor as soon as possible.
+However, given that you mentioned feeling like the pain is worsening after taking medication, it is crucial to address his issue immediately and consult a doctor as soon as possible.
 Chest pain can also be a symptom of more severe conditions that may require immediate medical attention, such as heart-related issues.
-Please do not delay seeking medical attention, and ensure you communicate your symptoms clearly to your parents or guardians so they can take appropriate action.
-If the pain worsens or you have difficulty breathing, do not hesitate to seek emergency medical assistance immediately.

 I hope I have answered your question.